 I am constantly learning about the countryside, walking and camping, so I am happy to listen to constructive advice and undertake training and research.
 I aim to walk and camp responsibly, leaving no trace.
 To develop my skills and build my confidence, I use cognitive therapy techniques to set myself targets and appraise my performance and decisions.

-I started recording the walks as an accompaniment to my blog and the resulting videos are dedicated to my late mum and to anybody unable to do the walks for any reason.
+In 2012, I began recording slideshows and videos of my walks to accompany this blog.
+All the resulting Rucksack Rose videos are dedicated to anybody unable to do the walks for any reason.

 I enjoy walking long distance trails and the independence of being self supporting.
 All my trails are dedicated to people who have been part of my life.
 Below are the trails I have completed so far.